fbpx

 Jordan – Pragma (web page above) is an international development company “delivering cutting-edge solutions for the world’s most intractable challenges”.
 Their headquarters are in Washington DC with offices in Jordan, Libya, Tunisia, and Yemen.
 The financial assistance of USAid allowed them to utilize the expertise of Agricultural Digesters LLC to consider incorporating biogas electricity into their agricultural park project in Jordan.

-Ukraine – Jim Muir and America’s leading biogas technology provider meeting in Kyiv, Ukraine to discuss the financing of a potential biodigester there.
-The plan was to utilize agricultural substrates.
-He met later with Globino, one of Ukraine’s large meat producers about processing their manure and meat packing waste .Due to the political situation it could not go forward.
+Ukraine – Jim Muir and America’s leading biogas technology provider meeting in Kyiv, Ukraine to discuss financing of a potential project utilizing agricultural substrates.
+He met later with one of Ukraine’s large meat producers about processing their manure and meat packing waste.

-Greece – Black pigs, supposedly related to those used by Alexander the Great to feed his troops.
-A biogas project was proposed to build a digester to process the waste of these unique animals – in the shadow of Mt.
-Olympus in Greece,
+Greece – Black pigs, perhaps related to those used by Alexander the Great to feed his troops.
+The plan was to build a digester to process their waste – in the shadow of Mt.
+Olympus!

 Turkey – Presentation of American biodigestion technology to one of Turkey’s largest agricultural holding companies.
 They wanted to digest the manure on three of their modern dairy farms.